 We have, thus far, deep-dived into each level of the Kirkpatrick Evaluation Model.
 We can now consider a real-life scenario where the framework would help conduct training evaluation.

-The four levels of the training effectiveness model are the pillars on which rests the foundation of any successful training program.
+The four levels of the training effectiveness model are the pillars that lay the foundation of any successful training program.
 But the question is: how to implement the model in real life?
-One of the most recent approaches to using this model is to employ it in the reverse order, starting with the fourth level and concluding with the first level.
+One of the most recent approaches to using this model is to employ it in reverse, starting with the fourth level and concluding with the first level.

 She or he would first have to define the result, break it down to the desired behavior that will yield results, translate them into learning goals, and then gauge the participants’ reaction to the training.